hashicorp/terraform-provider-aws/docs/add-a-new-ephemeral-resource.md

 ### Create Documentation for the Ephemeral Resource

-Add a file covering the use of the new ephemeral resource in `website/docs/ephemeral-resources/<service>_<name>.md`.
-You may want to also add examples of the ephemeral resource in use particularly if its use is complex, or relies on resources in another service.
-This documentation will appear on the [Terraform Registry](https://registry.terraform.io/providers/hashicorp/aws/latest) when the ephemeral resource is made available in a provider release.
-It is fine to link out to AWS Documentation where appropriate, particularly for values which are likely to change.
+Create a file documenting the use of the new ephemeral resource in `website/docs/ephemeral-resources/<service>_<name>.md` including a basic example.
+You may also want to include additional examples of the resource in use, especially if its usage is complex or depends on resources from another service.
+This documentation will appear on the [Terraform Registry](https://registry.terraform.io/providers/hashicorp/aws/latest) when the ephemeral resource is included in a provider release.
+It’s acceptable to link to AWS Documentation where appropriate, particularly for values that are likely to change.

 ### Ensure Format and Lint Checks are Passing Locally